Sam23599/E-Com/Readme.md

   - Endpoint: `GET /products/search/{query}`
   - Response: Status 200 OK with the products matching the search query.

+##Postman Collection

+Use the provided Postman collection to test the API.
+Import the E-Com.postman_collection.json file located in the root folder into Postman.
+The collection contains pre-configured requests for each API endpoint.
+Ensure that your server is running before making requests.

+A Postman collection for testing the API endpoints can be found [here](https://galactic-robot-578954.postman.co/workspace/New-Team-Workspace~3282f0a4-03a5-4a8e-a3af-7f240f31a717/collection/29883361-25c18892-c97b-403e-9767-6c9ad53cdee0?action=share&creator=29883361)

 ## Architectural Decisions

-The project follows a model-controller architecture using Express.js for API development.
-MongoDB Atlas is used as the database, and the project is built using Express, Mongoose, MongoDB, Chai, and Mocha.
+This project follows a model-controller architecture, utilizing the popular Express.js framework for API development.
+MongoDB Atlas serves as the database, providing a scalable and cloud-based solution.
+The combination of Express, Mongoose, MongoDB, Chai, and Mocha ensures a robust and maintainable codebase.

 ## License

 Follows the ISC.

+Feel free to explore, test, and enhance the project based on your needs.
+We hope E-Com becomes a valuable resource for your e-commerce API development journey!
 ---